-What Kind of Gigs Make Good Side Hustles for Financial Advisors (and How Can You Get Started)?
+What Kind of Gigs Make Good Side Hustles for Financial Advisors to Make Aditional Income?

 Convinced that side hustling is a good thing you need to get in on?
 You should be – all financial advisors can get value out of establishing their own side gigs.
 But it can be confusing if you’re not sure where to start.

-For financial advisors looking to launch their own firms, Eric Roberge suggested finding a way to fill the income gap you’ll likely experience as you get started.
+For financial advisors looking for additional income to help launch their own firms, Eric Roberge suggested finding a way to fill the income gap you’ll likely experience as you get started.